March 2020 Dividend Income Update

 This begs a question: should I change my overall dividend investing approach?

-I’m not sure what I’ll do with IPL but for my general approach, my answer is a resounding “no” for a few key reasons:
+I’m not sure what I’ll do with IPL in particular but for my general approach my answer is a resounding “no” for a few key reasons:

 - Regardless of the outcome, I’m getting other stocks on sale right now.
 The beauty of participating in dividend reinvestment plans (DRIPs) is that whether the market is running hot or tanking I’m reinvesting my shares commission-free.
 So, during this economic crisis, thanks to DRIPs, I’m buying more shares in many other companies without incurring any transaction costs at lower prices.
 I’m in my asset accumulation years after all – buying more shares at lower prices is a very good thing.
 If or rather when dividends are reinstated or increase again, and they will eventually, I’ll have purchased many more shares at far cheaper costs than I could have months before.
 While dividend cuts are far from ideal, I’m embracing this opportunity to buy more stocks at lower prices before they rise in value again.